Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

  commit()
 ```

 We use multiple `parallelReduce` cases to allow users interact with the contracts and update their internal states.
 We maintained the invariant that for the proposal contract, while it is open to interactions, its balance remains equal to the total amount to funds contributed to contract, and after its timeout if it fails with funds that its balance is equal to amount of funds as at its timing out, which get decremented by each successful processed refund.
 For the main contract, however, we maintained the invariant that the balance is always zero.
-You've probably noticed that the variables `PASSED` is undefined.
+You've probably noticed that the variable `PASSED` is undefined.
 We'll handle that next.

 ## Assertion Insertion

 When we are programming, it is necessary we add assertions to our programs to ensure the theory of our program's behavior remains discernable.
-As we develop further on our application the depth of complexity increases and eventually could engulf the theory we hold in our minds as regards the behavior of the program from previous events and things that hold true at any point of the program.
+As we develop further on our application the depth of complexity increases and eventually could engulf the theory we hold in our minds as regards the behavior of the program from its previous events and things that hold true at any point of the program.
 In addition, when another programmer such as our future self read through our code, it is very difficult to understand this theory for ourselves.
 Assertions are ways of encoding this theory directly into the text of the program in a way that will checked by Reach and available to all future readers and editors of the code.

 Look at your application.
 What are the assumptions you have about the values in the program?